uptane/threatmodel/cia.md

 - **Integrity (I):** Ensures that data is accurate, consistent, and protected from unauthorized modification.
 - **Availability (A):** Ensures that information and resources are accessible to authorized users when needed.

-### Summary:
+### Justification Summary:

-- **Confidentiality:** Focused on protecting sensitive data, particularly for assets like authentication credentials, user data, and cryptographic keys.
-- **Integrity:** A critical aspect for most assets to ensure that data, metadata, and software are not tampered with.
-This is crucial for update-related data to prevent unauthorized modifications.
-- **Availability:** Essential for systems that need to function reliably, like update servers, backup and recovery mechanisms, and communication channels.

-This table provides a clear view of how each asset aligns with the CIA triad, helping prioritize security measures and focus on maintaining the confidentiality, integrity, and availability of critical components in the OTA update ecosystem.
+- **Confidentiality (C):** Applies to assets where unauthorized disclosure could lead to security breaches, data theft, or privacy violations.
+Key assets include authentication credentials, sensitive metadata, and user data.
+- **Integrity (I):** Applies to assets where unauthorized modification could compromise the security, functionality, or reliability of the system.
+This is critical for all forms of metadata, firmware, software images, and cryptographic keys.
+- **Availability (A):** Applies to assets that must be reliably accessible to ensure proper system functionality and security operations, such as update servers, communication channels, and logging systems.

+### Additional Explanation:

+- **Not Selecting Confidentiality:** For some assets, confidentiality isn't selected because they don't handle sensitive data directly or the data they manage isn't sensitive in nature (e.g., metadata like snapshot and timestamp metadata).
+Their primary role is in ensuring the integrity of other processes, not in protecting confidential information.
+- **Not Selecting Integrity:** Integrity is always selected unless the asset’s primary function is confidentiality or availability only.
+Almost all assets need integrity to ensure they function correctly and securely.
+- **Not Selecting Availability:** Availability is not critical for assets that are accessed inf